 Levels of Community Transmission:

-When determining prevention strategies necessary for a school, understanding the level of disease transmission in the community is a critical first step.
+When determining prevention strategies necessary for a school, in addition to universal masking, understanding the level of disease transmission in the community is a critical first step.

 To determine the level of community transmission, CDC and VDH recommend the use of two measures: total number of new COVID-19 cases per 100,000 persons in the past 7 days and the percentage of nucleic acid amplification tests (NAATs) including RT-PCR COVID-19 tests that are positive during the last 7 days.
 If the two indicators have different levels, actions corresponding to the higher threshold should be chosen.
 The transmission level for any given location will change over time and should be reassessed weekly for situational awareness and to continuously inform planning.
-VDH is working on updates to this page to provide levels of community transmission by county/city.
-In the meantime, please check CDC’s map to find the level of community transmission.
+VDH is working on updates to our dashboard pages to provide levels of community transmission by county/city.
+At this time, please check CDC’s map to find the most current level of community transmission.

 School administrators, working with local public health officials, should also review the level of impact within a school, local vaccination coverage, and other factors to help inform decisions.
 See Interim Guidance for COVID-19 Prevention in Virginia PreK-12 Schools for additional information.